sammy2201/Assignment-Restaurants/README.md

 - Single-page React app built with Next.js and TypeScript.
 - Overview page showing a list of restaurants.
-- Detailed restaurant cards with additional information.
+- Detailed restaurant page with additional information.
-- Optional map integration showing restaurant locations.
+- Map integration showing restaurant locations.

 ### Backend

 - Fastify server in Node.js with TypeScript.
 - Routes for fetching all restaurants and fetching a specific restaurant.
 - Integrates with Google Places API to provide restaurant data.
+- Integrated with Google Geocoding API to get latitude and longitude of a place

-### Optional / Additional Features
+### Additional Features

-- Filters restaurants by criteria such as type, location, or date.
+- Filters restaurants by criteria such as Rating, Open now, or Serves Beer.
 - Containerized using Docker and orchestrated with Docker Compose.

 ## Tech Stack